tbxfreeware/rand_replacement/README.md

 So, do your homework.

 In case you decide not use function `seed()`, you can still use one of the other seeding functions.
-To seed `std::mt19937`, your best bet would then be to create a `std::seed_seq` with 624 seeds of type `unsigned`, and do your seeding with that.
+To seed `std::mt19937` or `std::mt19937_64`, your best bet would then be to create a `std::seed_seq` with 624 seeds of type `unsigned`, and do your seeding with that.